It was the epicenter of social and economic life during the Roman Empire: it housed houses, temples, palaces and squares where Romans gathered.

 How much do tickets to the Roman Forum cost?

-As I mentioned, the price is included in the entrance tickets and guided tours of the Colosseum: to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about 46 € at Hellotickets.
+As I mentioned, the price is included in the tickets and guided tours of the Colosseum: to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about 46 € at Hellotickets.

 At all times you will be accompanied by a guide who will explain the history of the place, how life was in Ancient Rome and to which buildings correspond some of the archaeological remains that you will see during your walk through the Forum.

 If you just want to buy a standard ticket and walk through the Forum on your own, the entrance to the Colosseum and the Roman Forum costs 17 € at the box office, but you know that the queues that await you can be kilometers long.
-In addition, without a visit you would miss much of the context of what you are going to see.
+In addition, without a visit you will miss much of the context of what you are going to see.
 In that case I would recommend that you hire an audio guide separately.

 See more details on how much it costs to access the Roman Forum in my article on ticket prices to the Colosseum.